solana-developers/solana-cookbook/docs/th/references/keypairs-and-wallets.md

 ## How to generate a new Keypair

-Many of the different actions you can take with the various Solana libraries require a Keypair or Wallet.
+Many of the different actions you สามารถ take with the various Solana libraries require a Keypair or Wallet.
 If you are connecting to a wallet, you do not have to worry.
 However, if you are in need of a keypair, you will need to generate one.